DOT/SAP Return To Duty Process

 The Department of Transportation requires the follow-up testing plan to last for a minimum of one year and to include a minimum of six drug and/or alcohol tests.

-*The SAP is responsible for steps 1 - 3.
-The employer is responsible for steps 4 and 5.
+*The SAP is responsible for steps 1 - 4.
+The employer is responsible for steps 5 and 6.

 The length of the process is based on multiple variables including but not limited to the ability to pay for each step, how much education or treatment is required, and how quickly a person completes the required treatment or education.